samleong123/Acer-Aspire-A514-52-37H1-macOS-Catalina-Clover-EFI/README.md

 ### Currently knew problem :
 - HDMI wont work
-- Headphone Jack wont work
-- AppleALC unable inject any layout ID on ALC256
-- VoodooHDA used and Internal Mic is working but contain a little bit crack sound
 - Sometimes IO80211 will crashed and caused a kernel panic , just reboot and usually will solve it
 - DRM Content wont work
 - FN Keys for Brightness wont work , only Volume Mute / Up / Down working